Final report for FNE20-950

 - - Technical Advisor (Educator)

-was created with the help of Cornell Associates and was due to be send out to 50-60 experienced organic vegetable growers in the spring.
-Due to Covid-19 we decided to delay this.
-Many growers were anxious about having to change their marketing plans and did not have the time to fill out a time consuming survey.
-As a result of this, the survey was sent out in October.
-The questions asked will help in gaining insights on the most commonly used row spacings, the average yields of the different vegetables, the common disease and insect pressures, and what prices they receive at farmers markets, mini-wholesale and wholesale markets.
-22 growers completed questionnaires and while they were asked to provide data on at least three crops, many exceeded this number.
-We are grateful for their time and input and they will receive a $50.00 remuneration as a way to express our appreciation (two of the 20 respondents refused a stipend).
-As the Qualtirx results are not very useful in their raw format I am still waiting to for the compiled results to enter these in the working version of the manuals.
+A Qualtrics survey was created with the help of Cornell Associates and was supposed to be sent out to 50-60 experienced organic vegetable growers in the spring of 2020 (Qualtrics Survey as pdf) .
+Due to Covid-19 and the changes many growers were forced to make in selling their produce sending out the survey was delayed to the fall.
+The survey was sent out in October allowing growers to take advantage of another season of maintaining records.
+The results of the survey provided information on the most commonly used row spacings of vegetables, what average yields to expect, what common disease and insect pressures growers experience, and what prices farmers receive at farmers markets, mini-wholesale and wholesale markets.
+22 growers completed a questionnaire and while they were asked to provide data on at least three crops, some exceeded this number.
+We are grateful for their time and input and they have received a $50.00 remuneration as a way to express our appreciation (two of the 20 respondents refused a stipend).
+The Qualtrix results were developed into a spreadsheet by Natasha Field (a technician working for CCE Eastern NY Commercial Horticulture Program) to help us interpret the data.

 The manuals were edited and recommendations for biocontrol on insect and disease pressure, fertilizer were updated based on the latest research and input from participating growers and by incorporating the latest research or recommendations provided by land grant universities.
 Post-harvest procedures reflect the latest FSMA (Food Safety and Modernization Act) regulations as recommended by the FDA (Food and Drug Administration).
 After all the changes were made both manuals were reviewed by Cornell Cooperative Extension Vegetable Specialist Crystal Stewart-Courtens.